Good nutrition during your child’s first 2 years is vital for their health, growth and development.

-When it comes to storage, the FDA do not recommend freezing baby formula, but parents still do so because in most cases formula that has been frozen should be safe for your baby to consume.
+When it comes to storage, the FDA does not recommend freezing baby formula, but parents still do so because in most cases formula that has been frozen should be safe for your baby to consume.

-If you are considering freezing baby formula, it’s worth knowing that some side-effects include the separation of ingredients, a change in texture, loss of taste and the loss of nutrients.
+If you are considering freezing baby formula, it’s worth knowing that some side effects include the separation of ingredients, a change in texture, loss of taste and the loss of nutrients.

-To avoid risking illness, baby formula should never be used beyond its best before date, and it should be consumed within 30 days of opening.
+To avoid risking illness, baby formula should never be used beyond its best-before date, and it should be consumed within 30 days of opening.

 As with all things to do with babies and safety, it’s best to err on the side of caution regarding formula that has appeared to have gone bad, so if you notice any of these signs you should throw your formula away: